 - Reviving and enlivening barren parts of your garden.

-This Lomandra is large in size and grows quickly.
+- Lomandra longifolia - This lomandra is large in size and grows quickly.
 It has long and wide leaves that grow in the shape of a fountain.
 It produces yellow flowers in spring and can grow to a height of 1.2 metres.

 Find out more about this species by reading our how to grow and care guide for Lomandra longifolia.

-This Lomandra is compact.
+- Lomandra hystrix - This lomandra is compact.
 Its leaves are fine and a bright green colour.
 You’ll see yellow flowers during the springtime and it can grow to a height of 1 metre.

-This Lomandra has narrow leaves that are a blue grey colour.
+- Lomandra confertifolia - This lomandra has narrow leaves that are a blue grey colour.
 The grass has a weeping shape and produces fragrant yellow flowers.
 It grows to a height of 60cm.

-This Lomandra produces clumps where the leaves grow quite loosely together.
+- Lomandra filiformis - This lomandra produces clumps where the leaves grow quite loosely together.
 The flowers are a cream to yellow colour and stand out due to less grass.
 It grows to a height of 50cm.

-This is a small Lomandra with firm leaves that are a grey green colour.
+- Lomandra multiflora - This is a small lomandra with firm leaves that are a grey green colour.
 They grow to about 25 cm in height.
 It produces yellow flowers in clusters at the leaf base.

-This Lomandra is similar to the L.confertifolia.
+- Lomandra fluviatilis - This lomandra is similar to the L.confertifolia.
 The leaves are thin and tinged with a light blue grey colour.
 It reaches a height of 50cm.

-This Lomandra is compact and grows very dense.
+- Lomandra labill - This lomandra is compact and grows very dense.
 It has fine leaves that are a bright green colour.
 The flowers are a golden yellow and appear in spring and summer.
 It can reach a height of 45cm.

-This Lomandra is compact and evergreen, with fine leaf tufts that are a bright green colour.
-It produces cream flowers and is actually a hybrid of 3 different types of Lomandra.
+- Lomandra ‘Lime Tuff’ - This lomandra is compact and evergreen, with fine leaf tufts that are a bright green colour.
+It produces cream flowers and is actually a hybrid of 3 different types of lomandra.
 It grows to a height of around 40 cm.